 Grubhub was founded in Chicago in 2004.
 It was originally supposed to be a digital alternative to paper menus that restaurants would send to people’s houses.
 Another company called Seamless was founded in 1999 in New York as a way for companies to order food from restaurants and caterers.

 In 2013, Seamless and Grubhub merged.
 A year later, the Grubhub that we all know today started offering delivery from restaurants that didn’t offer the service.
 In 2021, Grubhub’s revenue grew 16%, and it had 33.8 million people using the app at least once a month.
 Now, people can order delivery from more than 320,000 restaurants with their phones.

 There are several factors at play when it comes to how much Grubhub drivers make.
 If you’re at your day job during meal-delivery peak times and can only work slower shifts, you probably won’t make as much as other Grubhub drivers.
 You may also live in an area that doesn’t use Grubhub very much.

-If you live in a pretty populous area, you can expect to make $23 to $27 per hour on average.
+If you live in a slower area, you might make $17 per hour or less, but if you live in a pretty populous area, you can expect to make $24 to $27 per hour.
 This will not be a consistent wage.
 Some shifts will be busy and some will have almost no orders.
 If you take advantage of the tips below, you can push that estimate up a little bit.
 You can also increase your earnings by driving for multiple food delivery apps at one time.